[REUTERS PHARMA EUROPE 2026]

 AI pilot case studies.
 From proof of concept to business impact.

 Concrete examples from pharma companies that have moved AI beyond pilot.
-Covering content generation, field force augmentation, predictive segmentation, and commercial decision-making.
+Covering content generation, field force augmentation, predictive segmentation and commercial decision-making.

 Co-designing a future-proof AI evaluation framework.

-Peers collaboratively build an evaluation framework for AI tools, covering compliance, scalability, integration, and actual business outcomes, so you can make confident technology decisions rather than reactive ones.
+Peers collaboratively build an evaluation framework for AI tools, covering compliance, scalability, integration and actual business outcomes, so you can make confident technology decisions rather than reactive ones.

 Data infrastructure that actually powers AI.
 Breaking fragmentation.